Our picks of the best turkey calls, how to perform, and when to use each one.

 The pot call is probably my favorite call of all.
 While it’s not a hands-free call, it’s hard to put it down.
 The sounds can be second-to-none, plus they are the coolest looking of all the calls.

-They are all made somewhat the same, consisting of a material like slate or glass, and a striker.
+They are all made somewhat the same, consisting of a slate or glass material and a striker.
 The strikers can be made from several distinct types of wood.
 Each makes a different sound.
 Most of the higher-end pot calls are assessed by someone experienced in the proper sounds before they even leave the manufacturer.
 This is called “match striking,” where the producers match the pot with the right wood to get the best sound.

 My go-to pot call is Woodhaven’s Cherry Crystal.
 Like mouth calls, these can be a little more difficult to learn, but once mastered, they can be one of the best ways to get a Tom’s attention, whether a long way off or at close range.
 With practice, you can get several different sounds from one call.
 You can even change the angle to sound like different birds.
 With this call, the farther from the center out, the higher the pitch.
 You can also control the sound with the pressure of the striker.
 The less pressure you place on it, the lighter the sound.
 The only downfall is that these calls require two hands to use.